 1.3 Any complaints received in regards to London Health Sciences Centre (LHSC) are considered a LHSC matter and will be referred to the appropriate department within the Hospital.

 2.1 A complaint may be received verbally (by phone or in person) or in writing (by mail, fax, email).

 2.3 An employee or volunteer who receives a complaint which cannot or is not resolved immediately should determine the proper person to handle it.
 This will generally be the person who has the primary relationship with the complainant or has the specific knowledge that is needed to resolve the problem.
 It is the responsibility of the person who receives the complaint to either resolve it or transfer it to another person who can resolve it expeditiously.
 If the complaint is transferred, the recipient must acknowledge to the transferor that he/she has received it and will act on it.
-The Manager, Public Relations will be informed of any transfers, so that the complaint resolution status can be properly tracked and reported.
+The Director, Marketing and Communications will be informed of any transfers, so that the complaint resolution status can be properly tracked and reported.

 3.0 Resolving the Complaint

 3.1 Every effort should be made to resolve complaints received in a timely fashion.
 When receiving a verbal complaint, staff should listen and seek to understand the complaint, and may attempt to resolve it expeditiously.
 Such complaints should be acknowledged in writing immediately and staff should attempt to resolve the matter within 20 business days.
 A summary of the verbal complaint and any resolution shall be sent to the Director, Marketing and Communications for tracking and recording purposes.
 Complaints received in writing that are not addressed to a specific staff member, and complaints not immediately resolved, should be referred to the Director, Marketing and Communications .
 The Director, Marketing and Communications shall immediately acknowledge the complaint and transfer it to the appropriate person and shall remain responsible for tracking and reporting.